 A range of designs for street furniture can be added into the scene, allowing users to visualise each design as a photorealistic representation of its proposed location.
 While the placement of the telephone box in the scene may appear realistic, it is in fact an illusion.
 The scene does not contain any three-dimensional information and this results in limitations in the placement of objects.
-If the augmented object is moved towards the background of the scene it appears to float above the ground, due to the fact it cannot be rooted to the scene through a lack of threedimensional co-ordinates.
+If the augmented object is moved towards the background of the scene it appears to float above the ground, due to the fact it cannot be rooted to the scene through a lack of three-dimensional co-ordinates.
 It does however illustrate how realistic scenes relating to urban design can be constructed and manipulated over the Internet, allowing a range of design options to be explored.

-6.1.4 Multi User Object Visualisation
+6.1.3 Multi-User Object Visualisation

 The original Wired Whitehall was asynchronous.
 The user had the ability to look around scenes, obtain information and in the augmented version, move objects, but no communication with other users was possible.
-To address the issue of communication, the VRML 2.0 version of the interface was ported into the Blaxxun Multi User system.
-Figure 6.7 illustrates a working example of the Multi User system with avatars communicating within the Whitehall scene.
+To address the issue of communication, the VRML 2.0 version of the interface was ported into the Blaxxun multi-user system which we described in the last chapter.
+Figure 6.7 illustrates a working example of the multi-user system with avatars communicating within the Whitehall scene.